Alma Mahler: In popular culture

 American satirist Tom Lehrer described her obituary as the "juiciest, spiciest, raciest" obituary he had ever read.
 It prompted him to write the ballad, "Alma", portraying her as "the loveliest girl in Vienna ... the smartest as well".
 Lehrer writes, "All modern women are jealous" of her "for bagging Gustav and Walter and Franz", each of whom came under her "spell".

 In the 1974 film Mahler, by director Ken Russell, Gustav Mahler, while on his last train journey, remembers the important events of his life, such as his relationship with his wife, the deaths of his brother and young daughter, and his trouble with the muses.
 In the film, Alma was portrayed by Georgina Hale and Gustav by Robert Powell.

 In 1996, Israeli writer Joshua Sobol and Austrian director Paulus Manker created the polydrama Alma.
 It played in Vienna for six successive seasons and toured with over 400 performances to Venice, Lisbon, Los Angeles, Petronell, Berlin, Semmering, Jerusalem, and Prague—all places where Mahler-Werfel had lived.
 The show was made into a three-part TV miniseries in 1997.

 Mohammed Fairouz set the words of Alma Mahler in his song cycle Jeder Mensch.
 It premiered in a coupling with songs of Alma Mahler by mezzo-soprano Kate Lindsey in 2011.

 A treatment of Mahler-Werfel's life was presented in the 2001 Bruce Beresford film Bride of the Wind, in which Alma was played by Australian actress Sarah Wynter.
 Gustav Mahler was portrayed by British actor Jonathan Pryce.
 Swiss actor Vincent Pérez portrayed Oskar Kokoschka.

 In 1998, extracts from Alma's diaries were published, covering the years from 1898 to 1902, until the time she married Mahler.
 In the 2001 novel The Artist's Wife by Max Phillips, she tells her story from the afterlife, focusing on her complicated relationships.

 In 2010, the German filmmaker Percy Adlon and his son Felix Adlon released their film Mahler auf der Couch (Mahler on the Couch), which relates Gustav Mahler's tormented relationship with his wife, Alma, and his meeting with Sigmund Freud in 1910.
 In the film's introduction, the directors state, "That it happened is fact.
 How it happened is fiction."

 Alma appears in chapter 6, "Montredon" of the 2019 novel, The Flight Portfolio, by Julie Orringer.
 She and Werfel are depicted meeting with Varian Fry to discuss the arrangements Fry is trying to make in order to effect their escape from France.

-Roz Chast, drew a comic serial entitled "The Inescapable Thingness" in The New Yorker online magazine regarding the doll that Oskar Kokoschka had made of Alma after their affair had ended.
+Roz Chast, drew a comic serial entitled "The Inescapable Thingness" in The New Yorker online magazine regarding the doll that Oskar Kokoschka commissioned Hermine Moos to make of Alma after their affair had ended.